Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 Structural Disclaimer

-Universal beams, universal columns, PFCs, CHS and all other structural steel sections must be specified by a qualified structural engineer.
+Universal beams, universal columns, PFCs, CHS, box sections and all other structural steel sections must be specified by a qualified structural engineer.
 Installation and use are subject to approved designs and building control approval.
 This article is provided for general guidance only and does not replace professional structural design.

 Ordering Steel Sections

 Once your structural engineer has confirmed the section type, nominal size, length and finish, steel sections can be ordered for delivery across mainland UK.
-All beams supplied in S355 grade to BS EN 10025-2 unless otherwise specified.
+Open sections (UB, UC, PFC) are supplied in S355 to BS EN 10025-2; hollow and box sections (CHS, SHS, RHS) are supplied in S235 to BS EN 10219 — always confirm the grade against your engineer's drawing.

 👉 View RSJ Steel Beams